Pauline Steinhorn

 My imagination was my solace in those days and the years that followed, that and the company of my brothers.
 Allan was born when I was 2½.
 Around the same time, my grandmother, Bubbe and her son, Teddy, moved in with us.
 Teddy was two months younger than me and the product of a marriage to an older man with grown children who believed he was finished with diapers.
 My grandmother, like many Holocaust survivors, desperately wanted to start a new family even though she was almost forty.
 She thought her husband would warm to the idea.
 After all, how can anyone resist a baby?
 Somehow, he did.
 The only thing Bubbe carried when she moved into our home was her shoeless two-year-old, my Uncle Teddy.

 Bubbe became a second mother to my brothers and me.
 At bedtime, she told us happy stories about sailing to Sweden with Mom after the war.
-During the summers, they swam in a lake.
-In the winters, they skied cross-country at night, gliding along trails illuminated by lantern light.
+During the summer, they swam in a lake.
+In the winter, they skied cross-country at night, gliding along trails illuminated by lantern light.
 Since Teddy called her Mom, I sometimes did too.

 I often came home from school to find Bubbe cooking salmon cakes on the stovetop.
 Around the holidays, our home was filled with the sweet aroma of her homemade apple cake, Mandelbrot (Jewish biscotti) and brisket.
 Food was her love language.
 Her face lit up whenever we asked for seconds.